|

 Writing can play a crucial role in this process, offering a way to revisit, refine, and solidify musical ideas, allowing us to track our progress and communicate ideas with others.
 Writing can travel over time and geographical distance; however, this can also introduce challenges, as written material tends to take on a life of its own and can be misinterpreted.
 Therefore, an oral component is essential.
 The strongest musical bond, in this type of music, is the connection formed by those playing in the same room.

 This is communal music with its own deep histories.
 Even when solo music emerges from this practice, it remains deeply rooted in the communal experience.
+(Editing to add 7/13/2025: We can perhaps think of structured improv as blueprints from past communities.)
 My own trajectory is via Black music, having been mentored by many great Black musicians, along with my background in European classical music and my Japanese heritage.
 It will be different for every one of us, allowing us to develop our own individual sound.
 Think of structured improvisation as the sweet spot between preparation and spontaneity, built on a foundation of personal and communal history, allowing for creative freedom within meaningful interaction with other great players.
 Above all, strive to make each other sound great and enjoy the process.